Priya Prakash Varrier: Early life and education

-Priya was born on 28 October 1999 to Prakash Varrier, a Central Excise Department employee, and Preetha, a homemaker in Punkunnam, Thrissur, in Kerala.
+Varrier was born on 28 October 1999 to Prakash Varrier, a Central Excise Department employee, and Preetha, a homemaker in Punkunnam, Thrissur, in Kerala.

 She did her schooling from Sandeepani Vidya Nikethan, Thrissur.
 In 2018, she enrolled in a Bachelor of Commerce course at Vimala College, Thrissur.

 Career

 Her first appearance in cinema came with Oru Adaar Love, a romantic drama set in a school.
 She played the role of Priya alongside several newcomers.
-The song from the film "Maanikya Malaraya Poovi" was released on YouTube and included Priya winking.
+The song from the film "Maanikya Malaraya Poovi" was released on YouTube and included Varrier winking.
 Her wink went viral and became an overnight sensation.

 In 2019, she sang a song "Nee Mazhavillu Polen", with Naresh Iyer for the film Finals.
 She was cast in the Hindi film Sridevi Bungalow alongside Arbaaz Khan, which was languishing in post-production as of January 2020, due to criticism and lawsuits filed by late actress Sridevi's family.
 The film has not been released yet.

 She made her Telugu debut with Check (2021) in which she played a honey trapper opposite Nithin and Rakul Preet Singh.
 Her first Kannada film Vishnupriya released in the year 2025.

-In 2025, Priya made her Tamil debut with Nilavuku En Mel Ennadi Kobam.
+In 2025, Varrier made her Tamil debut with Nilavuku En Mel Ennadi Kobam.
 Directed by Dhanush, she played the role Preethi.
 This was followed by her standout role as Nithya in Ajith Kumar's Good Bad Ugly, earning a significant career boost, marked by positive reception and renewed attention.
 Her recreation of the iconic song "Thottu Thottu Pesum Sultana" went viral and her portrayal has resonated well with audiences.